-Moody's currently rates Sparebanken Møre A2/C-/P-1.
-All ratings are on review for downgrade.
-The current Cstandalone bank financial strength rating (BFSR, mapping to a baseline credit assessment, BCA, of baa1) incorporates Sparebanken Møre's sound local franchise but is primarily constrained by the bank's high borrower concentration and its exposures to more volatile corporate sectors.
+Moody's currently rates Sparebanken Møre A3/C-/P-2.
+The current C- standalone bank financial strength rating (BFSR, mapping to a baseline credit assessment, BCA, of baa2) incorporates Sparebanken Møre's sound local franchise but is primarily constrained by the bank's high borrower concentration and its exposures to more volatile corporate sectors.

-The current global local currency (GLC) deposit rating of A2, on review for downgrade, is supported by Sparebanken Møre's standalone rating of C-, tracking to baa1 BCA, and the Aaa local currency deposit ceiling of Norway, which is deemed the underlying support provider.
+The current global local currency (GLC) deposit rating of A3 is supported by Sparebanken Møre's standalone rating of C-, tracking to baa2 BCA, and the Aaa local currency deposit ceiling of Norway, which is deemed the underlying support provider.
 As a result, Sparebanken Møre's GLC deposit rating benefits from a two-notch uplift from its BCA.
 This is based on our assessment of a high probability of systemic support for the bank if necessary and its importance to the Norwegian market.
 Moody's is however likely to gradually reduce the support uplift as regulators globally consider implementing bank resolution regimes.